MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>Now, make sure that the upper field holds "https://matrix.org/".
-Next, delete the content of the second field such that the field is just empty. "identity server" is a feature that you shouldn't use for privacy reasons.
+Next, <strong>delete the content of the second field</strong> such that the field is just empty. "identity server" is a feature that you shouldn't use for privacy reasons.
 It also adds only little value.<br/></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>6.
-Login clicking on the "sign in" button.
+Log in by <strong>clicking on the "sign in" button</strong>.
 This may take up to 30 seconds.
 Afterwards, it should look like this:</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":1763} -->